 The thought of writing a 2000 word radio script may overwhelm you.

-Surmount this fear by outlining.
+Surmount this fear by preparing an outline.
+For instance:

-My Morning Interview
+Morning In-Studio Interview

 Play Station ID + morning show jingle